kimfucious/ReactReduxTypeScript/README.md

 #### Reducers

-You can create a union of `action types`, called Action, in the `types.ts` like this:
+You can create a union of `action types`, called Action, in `actins/types.ts` like this:

 ```js
 export type Action = GetTodosSuccess | DeleteTodosSuccess;
 ```

-And then use it with theActionTypes enum in a reducer like this:
+And then use it along with the ActionTypes enum in a reducer like this:

 ```js
 import { Action, ActionTypes } from "../actions";